Assemble Your Own Emergency Kit With These 100 Household Items

 - Extra sunglasses

-- Paper to write on
+- Paper to write on, and a pen

 - List of phone numbers to friends or family.
 Just in case the phone goes missing.